800 – LICENSE

 • Completing the corporate tax return form: After the tax return has been prepared, it must be submitted to the FTA via their e-Services portal.
 It is essential to ensure this is done before the specified deadline to avoid penalties for late submission.

-• Payment of tax: Along with filing, any tax liability must be paid by the due date.
+• Paying any required taxes: Along with filing, any tax liabilities must be paid by the due date.
 Delayed payments can result in fines, so it is important to budget and manage your cash flow effectively to meet this obligation.

-• Tax audits: In the event of a tax audit, the FTA may request further details or supporting documents to verify the accuracy of your tax return.
+• Conducting tax audits: In the event of a tax audit, the FTA may request further details or supporting documents to verify the accuracy of your tax return.
 Ensuring your records are in order will make the audit process much smoother, should it occur.

 The UAE Corporate Tax Law is applicable across all Emirates and governs all business and commercial activities, with the exception of certain exempt entities, which include: